Harvard commencement clouded by fears and uncertainty in battle with Trump

 A major question mark hanging over the commencement is whether any participants will make political statements at a time the university is trying to avoid any activity the Trump administration could use as a pretext for more punishment.

 Even the choice of who should deliver the keynote address at commencement can result in political backlash.
-Last year’s speaker was Maria Ressa, a Filipina investigative journalist who won a Nobel Peace Prize for “efforts to safeguard freedom of expression.”
+Last year’s speaker was Maria Ressa, a Filipina investigative journalist a founder of Rappler who won a Nobel Peace Prize for “efforts to safeguard freedom of expression.”

 The choice of Ressa drew online criticism for her critical stance against Israel in the ongoing war against Hamas, a conflict at the heart of Trump’s claims that elite campuses became breeding grounds for antisemitism.
 Ressa’s response in her speech to her critics only intensified the outrage.